nathan-barry/nathan.rs/content/posts/roma-history.md

 +++
-title = "Roma History"
+title = "Roma Lore"
-description = "How Roma and I started dating, events in chronological order." tags = ["Personal"]
+description = "How Roma and I started dating.
+Information gathered from our earliest messages, saved for posterity." tags = ["Personal"]
 +++
 <!-- date = 2024-06-17T20:48:58-05:00 -->